-Banana Reef is a reef in the shape of a banana situated in the middle of the Giftun Strait.
+Banana Reef is a reef in the shape of a banana situated in the middle of Giftun Street.

 Banana Reef is surrounded by shallow water with a maximum depth of 15 meters.